 Greg Clack and Kate Horstmann founded XO Wine Co. in 2017.
 They focus on small-batch parcels of fruit, building complexity subtly through fermentation and maturation methods, with bright fruit and sense of place taking the lead.
-The pair work with the established strengths of both the Adelaide Hills and McLaren Vale, with shiraz, grenache, pinot noir, chardonnay, sauvignon blanc and riesling all getting a run, alongside the emerging stars of nebbiolo, barbera and tempranillo.
+The range of offerings under the XO has expanded each year.
+Today, the pair work with the established strengths of both the Adelaide Hills and McLaren Vale, with shiraz, grenache, pinot noir, chardonnay, sauvignon blanc and riesling all getting a run, alongside the emerging stars of nebbiolo, gamay, barbera, fiano and tempranillo – and the even more esoteric, cortese.
 A lightly skinsy pinot gris and a light chillable red that is a collage of red varieties completes the suite.

 “XO was created to work with premium climate-appropriate varieties, while making complex and interesting wines that can be enjoyed in the Australian climate,” says Horstmann.
 “The aim was to have a label that can appeal to both traditional wine drinkers as well as new drinkers… The label was also created to be light-hearted and approachable even to those with limited wine label and wine list knowledge.”